 Here are successive graphs zooming in on the word frequencies.
 In each, I’ve ordered the expressions by frequency and plotted the frequency.
 Notice the nice long tail curve.

 This means that learning to read and write expressions at the left end of the graph will have an outsized impact on being able to read and write code in general.
 Even the most frequent 25 expressions are vastly more common than the rest.
 But looking at the expressions by hand, I think if you learned about 200 of them, you’d cover most code easily.
 Between 100 and 200, lots of third party library functions and lots of common variable names (

 f for function) start to show up.
 Either way, you should start at the left hand side and work your way right.
 Most of what you would learn in LispCast Introduction to Clojure is included in the top 100.

 I think the results show that learning the most common 100 expressions will have an outsized usefulness.
-If you're interested in learning Clojure, you should begin with those.
-I've created flashcards in PDF form that you can print, and also a CSV version that you can import into Anki for spaced repetition.
-You can get access to them, and other resources for learning Clojure, by signing up in the form below.
+If you’re interested in learning Clojure, you should begin with those.
+I’ve created flashcards in PDF form that you can print, and also a CSV version that you can import into Anki for spaced repetition.
+You can get access to them, and other resources for learning Clojure, here.